luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-the-Database.md

 This setup enables the application to inject ApplicationDbContext wherever needed and ensures it is properly configured to interact with the specified SQL Server database.

+## Run SQL Server

+First, ensure that SQL Server is up and running in a docker container.
+Use the following guide to set this up if required: [Install MS SQL Server On Mac](Install-MS-SQL-Server-On-Mac.md)

+Open DataGrip (either app or plugin) select connect to database, then select add data source manually.
+Set data source to Microsoft SQL Server
+Enter port number as 1433
+Enter the server name as localhost
+Enter the user name as appropriate
+Enter the password as appropriate
+Click test connection
+If test was successful click connect to database

 ## Add a Migration

 A migration is an instruction to how we want to modify our database.